-Your adviser will ask you to provide some documentation that is relevant to your loan assessment and application.
-This will include a range of quantitative and qualitative personal financial information.
-Banks and brokers have a legal responsibility to build an understanding of your financial situation, so the level of data is now more onerous.
+You will need documentation that is not just relevant to your loan assessment and application, but also to build a full understanding of your financial situation.
+Banks and brokers have a legal responsibility to understand and verify your financial situation, so the level of data is now more onerous.

 If any of the applicants are self-employed, the income verification requirements are more substantial than a PAYG employee, and will generally include a two-year history of financial statements and tax returns for all trading entities held.
+This historical focus is now combined with an updated verification of your situation, which may include bank statements or Business Activity Statements.

-Most significantly, your adviser will need to review this documentation to ensure that any advice is appropriate for your circumstances.
+Your bank or adviser has the responsibility to review this documentation to ensure that any advice is appropriate for your circumstances.